 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

-The return of principal for bond funds and for funds with significant underlying bond holdings is not guaranteed.
-Fund shares are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
+The return of principal for bond portfolios and for portfolios with significant underlying bond holdings is not guaranteed.
+Investments are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
 Lower rated bonds are subject to greater fluctuations in value and risk of loss of income and principal than higher rated bonds.
-Investments in mortgage-related securities involve additional risks, such as prepayment risk, as more fully described in the prospectus.
+Investments in mortgage-related securities involve additional risks, such as prepayment risk.

 Bond ratings, which typically range from AAA/Aaa (highest) to D (lowest), are assigned by credit rating agencies such as Standard & Poor's, Moody's and/or Fitch, as an indication of an issuer's creditworthiness.